Lawreros/lawreros.github.io/_projects/2022-06_x-ray_classifier_kaggle.md

 date: 2022-06-30
 ---

-An assignment on kaggle to classify different major parts of the body from provided X-ray images.
+Selected as a good practice for refamiliarizing myself machine learning and Pytorch.
+The assignment on kaggle was to classify different major parts of the body from provided X-ray images.

 Linked Github can be found [here](https://github.com/Lawreros/x-ray_classification)